RickCogley/octopress-all/source/_posts/2013-05-22-resetting-os-x-menubar.markdown

 If you find yourself in those situations, just start up Terminal (hint: just type it in Spotlight and press Enter), and issue the appropriate command.

-{% codeblock Kill the Menubar. lang:Console %}
+{% codeblock Kill the Menubar. lang:console %}
 >killall -KILL SystemUIServer
 {% endcodeblock %}

-{% codeblock Kill the Dock or Spaces. lang:Console %}
+{% codeblock Kill the Dock or Spaces. lang:console %}
 >killall -KILL Dock
 {% endcodeblock %}

-{% codeblock Kill the Finder. lang:Console %}
+{% codeblock Kill the Finder. lang:console %}
 >killall -KILL Finder
 {% endcodeblock %}